death-a/udacity/myreads/README.md

 In the Search page, user can search for any book available and can either add to a shelf or move to another shelf if the book is already existing on any one of the user's shelf.

+### Additional Features:

+1. Log In/Sign Up Feature - Users can login to the app and each users bookshelves state is maintained

 ## Installation Instructions

 1. Clone the project into any folder on your local machine